 The Pell Grant is a federal grant for students who demonstrate exceptional financial need.
 The Pell Grant does not have to be paid back.
-Awards range from \$672 to \$6,495 per year in 2022-2023.
-A student may be eligible to receive Pell Grant funds for up to 150 percent of the student's Pell Grant scheduled award for the award year.
-To be eligible for the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled in 6 or more credits.
+Annual Pell awards range from \$767 to \$7,395 in 2023-2024, for full time enrollment.
+A student may be eligible to receive Pell Grant funds for up to 150 percent of the student's Pell Grant scheduled award for the award year if attending summer, fall and spring semesters.
+To be eligible for the additional Pell Grant funds, the student must be otherwise eligible to receive Pell Grant funds for the semester and be enrolled in 6 or more credits.
 At GBCC, any eligible additional funds would be awarded in the Spring semester.

 To receive a Pell Grant, the student must meet all the eligibility requirements listed above and must be an undergraduate who has not earned a bachelor's degree.
-If a student receiving a Pell Grant withdraws from college before completing the semester, the student may be responsible for repaying monies to the College and/or the Federal Government.
+If a student receiving a Pell Grant withdraws from college before completing the semester, the student may be responsible for repaying funds to the College and/or the Federal Government.
 Pell Grants are prorated, based on a student's actual enrollment each semester.
 Pell Grants are subject to a Lifetime Eligibility limit of the equivalent of twelve (12) full-time semesters.
 Students who have met or exceeded this limit are not eligible for additional Pell Grants.

 The Supplemental Educational Opportunity Grant (SEOG) is for students who demonstrate exceptional financial need.
 The SEOG does not have to be paid back.
 To receive SEOG, a student must meet all the eligibility requirements listed above and be an undergraduate who has not earned a bachelor's degree.
 Limited funds are available and are awarded on a first-come, first-served basis to students enrolled at least half-time (6 credits).
-Awards range from \$100 to \$500 per year.
+Full time awards are \$500 per year, prorated based on student's actual enrollment per semester.
 If a student receiving a SEOG withdraws from college before completing the semester, the student may be responsible for repaying monies to The College and/or the Federal Government.

 The Unique Scholarship is a State of New Hampshire grant for students who are New Hampshire residents and who demonstrate exceptional financial need.
-To receive a Unique Scholarship, a student must meet all the requirements listed above, must be a New Hampshire resident for at least one year, and must file the FAFSA by December 31 of the current award year.
-In 2021-2022, Unique Scholarships are \$1,000 for full-time students (12 or more credits), and \$500 for part-time students (6 to 11 credits).
+To receive a Unique Scholarship, a student must meet all the requirements listed above, must be a New Hampshire resident for at least one year, and must file the FAFSA by January 31 of the current award year.
+In 2023-2024, Unique Scholarships are \$1,500 annually (fall and spring semesters) for full-time students (12 or more credits), and \$750 for part-time students (6 to 11 credits) for students who have a maximum Expected Family Contribution (EFC) of 8,000.

 Federal Work-Study Program (FWS) provides an opportunity for students to earn money for educational expenses by working at a part-time job at the College.
 Students typically work as lab, library, and office aides, under the supervision of a faculty or staff member.
-Off-campus positions in community service agencies are also available.
+Off-campus positions in community service agencies may also be available.
 Students are paid at least the current federal minimum wage and are required to sign a confidentiality agreement and to perform assigned work in a responsible and professional manner.
 Students must meet their course requirements prior to working a work-study job.
-In most cases, work-study hours are limited to 8-10 hours per week.
+In most cases, workstudy hours are limited to 8-10 hours per week.
 Work-study recipients must meet all the eligibility requirements listed above, demonstrate financial need, and be enrolled at least half-time (6 eligible credits per semester).